Yougin/Simplified-udf/README.md

 # State mutation is inevitable, let's try to embrace it.
-This is a simplified, but fully reactive, version of unidirectional data flow concept.
+This is a simplified, but fully reactive, version of Unidirectional Data Flow concept.

-This is a demo project of a simplified version of Unidirectional Data Flow concept.

 There's a single faked web endpoint for fetching `Books`.
 These `Books` are being persisted in db.